kayceesrk/Notes/mynotes/_posts/2014-05-30-Model-Derivation.markdown

   we discuss the runtime check.
 - $s\_0$ is the initial state.

-The model is generated statically from the specification, and will be utilized at runtime.
+The model is generated statically from the contract, and will be utilized at runtime.

 # Model generation